-During the first quarter of 2000, we sold a significant portion of an equity investment in a gas compression company and realized a pre-tax gain of \$73.7 million.
-During the second quarter of 2000, we sold the remaining portion of this investment and realized a subsequent pre-tax gain of \$17.4 million.
-We also sold other securities during the first quarter and realized a pre-tax gain of \$24.5 million.
+During the first quarter of 2000, we sold a significant portion of an equity investment in a gas compression company and realized a pre-tax gain of 73.7 million.
+During the second quarter of 2000, we sold the remaining portion of this investment and realized a subsequent pre-tax gain of 17.4 million.
+We also sold other securities during the first quarter and realized a pre-tax gain of 24.5 million.

-See also Note 3 to Consolidated Financial Statements in our 1999 Annual Report on Forms 10-K and 10-K/A for discussion of the sale of marketable securities in 1999.
+See also Note 4 to Consolidated Financial Statements in our 1999 Annual Report on Form 10-K/A-2 for discussion of the sale of marketable securities in 1999.

-Monitored Services Change in Estimate of Useful Life of Goodwill

-Protection One re-evaluated the original assumptions and rationale utilized in the establishment of the estimated useful life of goodwill.
-Protection One concluded that due to continued losses and increased levels of attrition experienced in 1999, the estimated useful life of goodwill should be reduced from 40 years to 20 years.
+Monitored Services Change in Estimate of Useful Life of Goodwill continued losses and increased levels of attrition experienced in 1999, the estimated useful life of goodwill should be reduced from 40 years to 20 years.
 As of January 1, 2000, the remaining goodwill, net of accumulated amortization, is being amortized over its remaining useful life based on a 20-year life.
 Protection One International, Inc. and Protection One UK, Plc. (collectively referred to as Protection One Europe) made a similar change.
-Based on Protection One's and Protection One Europe's existing account bases at January 1, 2000, we anticipate that this will result in an increase in aggregate annual goodwill amortization of approximately \$34 million prospectively for Protection One and Protection One Europe.
+Based on Protection One's and Protection One Europe's existing account bases at January 1, 2000, we anticipate that this will result in an increase in aggregate annual goodwill amortization of approximately \$32.6 million prospectively for Protection One and Protection One Europe.